radius-project/design-notes/recipe/2023-11-support-insecure-registries.md

 ***Model changes***

-Addition of optional property `insecureHttp` to BicepRecipeProperties (as it's only valid for template kind `bicep`).
+Addition of optional property `plainHttp` to BicepRecipeProperties (as it's only valid for template kind `bicep`).

 environments.tsp
 ```diff